UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/andrei.dragota/index.md

 ![hardware](hardware.png)

 Please bear in mind that this is not the final form, just a quick sketch.
-It does not contain the vibration motors.
 Moreover, pins, components and other stuff might change in the future (but it is better than nothing :D)

 ### Bill of Materials